 increase dopamine and NE).
 This seems to suggest that proanthocyanidins might

-play a negative role in both depression and adhd.
+play a negative role in both these psychological conditions.
 However, many case reports

 suggest that proanthocyanidins may help adhd and possibly depression (i.e., in